nacho319/internationalization/draft-ietf-nfsv4-internationalization.md

   both functions, by treating two strings as equivalent if they are canonically equivalent or differ only as to case.

   See {{IMPL-formi}} for a discussion of implementing string comparisons given the existence of such a common equivalence.
+It is worth nothing that, when clients are made aware of server string equivalence relations, using facilities such as those described in Appendices {{<INFO-casei}} and {
-  It is worth nothing that, when clients are made aware of server string equivalence relations, using facilities such as those described in Appendices {{<INFO-casei}} and {{<INFO-norm}}, the client and server can use the same string equivalence relation, enabling the previously necessary restrictions on client-side name caching to be eliminated.
+  {<INFO-norm}}, the client and server can use the same string equivalence relation, enabling the previously necessary restrictions on client-side name caching to be eliminated.  **FIXME**

 # Handling of String Equivalence {#EQUIV}